 Facilities that use or store hazardous chemicals (above a certain threshold) must report their chemical inventory annually.
 These inventories are used by first responders and other authorities, and by having the inventories available online, access is much quicker and the information is more up-to-date.
-Changes can be made online by companies as needed, without waiting for the next year's report to be filed.
-The E-Plan system is free and user-friendly.
-There is also an onine video tutorial to help new users.
-Go to the new web site and create a profile:
+Changes and/or updates can be made online by companies as needed, without waiting for the next year's report to be filed.
+A fee will be charged to submit your Tier II Report on E-Plan.

 To learn more about E-Plan and link to other resources, please go to the website: https://erplan.net.

 For additional information on the use of E-Plan in North Carolina, Tier II reporting, thresholds, training announcements, the SERC and hazardous materials program support, please see the North Carolina Emergency Management (NCEM) website at:

 For reporting requirements, please see the EPA fact sheet on EPCRA and summary of reporting requirements at:

 For a listing of chemicals and threshold planning and reporting requirements see the EPA list: